Part 1 – One Summer Day

 Those words pierced into me like a well-targeted arrow, penetrating me right through the heart and burying itself up to the quills into my very soul.
 I couldn’t stop the tears that suddenly welled up in my eyes, and I couldn’t stop myself from suddenly running away from her, out the doors and into my car.

 I went home, climbed into my bed, and cried until the sun rose later that morning.
 And through all of the tears my mind kept going over what had happened and what I had been planning to do.
-And as that golden orb of fire rose in the sky, I died.
+And as that golden orb of fire rose in the sky, the person I was had died.

 When I climbed out of my death bed, I had only one thing on my mind: I didn’t give a fuck what my family thought of me.
 It no longer mattered.
 They could hate me all they wanted, but I was no longer going to hide.
 I was no longer going to cower at the truth of who I was just because someone else didn’t like it.